vincentntang/vincentntang.com/content/posts/20221101-business-phone-number-dollar/index.md

 I suggest playing around with what makes sense for your business.
 We run [Tampa Devs](https://tampadevs.com), so ideally we wanted a phone number local to the area (813).
 We picked "First part of number" and 813

 You can also buy a phone number based off of letters too, as part of the search criteria.
+Here's how the alphabet matches up to the numbers 0-9

 ![](./img/twilio4.png)

- We considered buying "TPA-DEVS" but there weren't any phone numbers local to 813, just one that was available in Jamestown, OH
+ We considered buying "TPA-DEVS" but there weren't any phone numbers local to 813, just one that was available in Jamestown, OH.
+Here's how we ran that search query:

 ![](./img/twilioA.png)